55 Best Things to Do in Boston (+ Travel Tips!)United States

 Wander through Beacon Hill.

 Beacon Hill is one of the USA’s oldest and prettiest neighborhoods.
-Be sure to check out Louisburg Square for some idyllic homes, and Acorn Street for oodles of photo opportunities.
+Be sure to check out Louisburg Square for some idyllic homes, and Acorn Street for oodles of photo opportunities (Acorn Street may just be the prettiest of all the places to visit in Boston for photos).

 Charles Street in Beacon Hill is also home to plenty of boutiques and restaurants, making this a great place to stop for a meal.